mandeepsidhu1701/v4h/README.md

 For more information on AWS Profiles, see: https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html

 ?
-Do you want to use an AWS profile? `Yes`
+Do you want to use an AWS profile?
+Yes
 ?
-Please choose the profile you want to use hcn-web-user √ Initialized provider successfully.
+Please choose the profile you want to use default
+✔ Initialized provider successfully.
 Initialized your environment successfully.

 Your project has been successfully initialized and connected to the cloud!